Restioson/xtra/BREAKING-CHANGES.md

 - Sealed `RefCounter` trait
 - `Message` no longer exists - `Return` is now specified on the `Handler` trait itself.
-- `Context::notify_interval` and `Context::notify_after` are now subject to back-pressure, in case the address mailbox is full.
-These aren't API breaking but a semantic changes.
 - `stopping` has been removed in favour of `stop_self` and `stop_all`.
 If logic to determine if the actor should stop must be executed, it should be done rather at the point of calling `stop_{self,all}`.
 - Previously, `stop_all` would immediately disconnect the address.
 However, `stop_self` done on every actor would actually